Likeness3884/DNS_changer/README.md

 - Google
 - CloudFlare

-**Note: This list is more useful for Iranians, you can change it to your liking.**
+**Note: This list is more useful for Iranians.
+You can change it Simply by modify the `dns_servers_name` and `dns_servers` variables in the script.**

-## Customization

-You can modify the `dns_servers_name` and `dns_servers` arrays in the script to add, remove, or change the available DNS options.

 ## Notes

-- The script only modifies the DNS settings for the currently active wireless connection.
+- It only modifies the DNS for the currently active connection.
-- You need root privileges to modify network settings.
-- After changing the DNS, the script will automatically restart the network connection to apply the changes.
+- It will restart the connection to apply the changes.

 ## Contributing
 Waiting for your pull requests :)